 However, there are no reviews on any of the campgrounds within the Passport America app or website.

-Still, you could look up reviews on any particular campground elsewhere (such as on Campendium).
+It will be your job to look up reviews on any particular campground elsewhere (such as on Campendium).
 Again, some campgrounds will be less than desirable.
 Others, just fine.

-Passport America has over 1,800 participating campgrounds in their discount camping network.
+Finally, Passport America has over 1,450 participating campgrounds in their discount camping clubs network.

 Pros and Cons of Passport America:

 Happy Camper is a lesser-known discount RV camping club.

 We are not sure, except that they don't offer as many campgrounds at a discount as Passport America does, their main competition.

 For literally a few pennies less per year than Passport America, they offer a 50% off stay at their participating campgrounds.
 However, they have just under 1,000 campgrounds, while Passport America has over 1,450.